bsdpot/potluck/netbox/README.md

 The GOSSIPKEY parameter is the gossip encryption key for consul agent and must be configured separately with consul host.

+The DOMAIN parameter is the FQDN of the frontend, as configured in host haproxy setup.
+This will go into the ALLOWED_HOSTS parameter for netbox.

 The DBHOST parameter is the IP address or hostname of the postgresql server.

 The DBNAME parameter is the database name on the postgresql server.